Perspective | After disappearing in Boston, the Wizards need to rekindle their magic against Indiana

 With centers dunking, Westbrook and Beal slashing, Rui Hachimura filling a lane on the fast break and four options behind the arc, the Wiz were an offensive menace, averaging 130 points in 14 of those 23 games.
 The Wizards laid 154 on the Pacers earlier this month, then won 133-132 in overtime in their next meeting.

 Neither team could guard the other.
-Now, it may be even tougher since the Pacers just got the 6-foot-5 Brogdon back from injury to join with 6-foot-11 Domantus Sabonis, an artist who plays in waltz time, and kinetic Caris LeVert for a trio of 20-point scorers.
+Now, it may be even tougher since the Pacers just got the 6-foot-5 Brogdon back from injury to join with 6-foot-11 Domantas Sabonis, an artist who plays in waltz time, although the covid-related absence of kinetic Caris LeVert will deny the Pacers their trio of 20-point scorers.

 For the Wizards what matters, of course, is simply whether they win.
 For those who watch them, waiting and hoping, and who have enjoyed them so much recently, it also matters whether they show up — just show up — resembling the team of the previous six weeks, and not the lifeless Wiz-zombies of Tuesday night.